MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

     ALTER ROLE <your user name> PASSWORD '<password>';

-Note: \<your user name\> is your Ubuntu user; the \<password\> can be anything you choose.
+Note: &lt;your user name> is your O/S user; the &lt;password> can be anything you choose.
 Quit from psql using the \q command.

-Install the Nodejs support for postgres:
+Install the Nodejs support for postgres (from the terminal in your project directory):

     npm install pg --save

-Edit your class2.js API file so that you can access your database.
+Edit your server.js file so that you can access your database.
 First add these lines near the top of the file:

     const Pool = require('pg').Pool;

     const conn = new Pool({
-      user: '<yourUserName>',      // Your Ubuntu user name
+      user: '<yourUserName>',      // Your O/S user name
       host: 'localhost',
       database: '<yourUserName>',  // ... and again.
       password: '<password>',      // The one you gave yourself above